Zabi82/flink-iceberg/README.md

 ![Containers Started](images/containers.png)

 7) Perform ``` docker ps ``` and make sure there are 12 containers up and running for the demo
-8) Create Datagen connector using below curl script from command line or equivalent one through postman to simulate page click events
+8) Create Datagen connector using below curl script from command line or equivalent one through postman to simulate page click events.
+This will simulate random page click events every 500ms in "pageviews" topic up to 10K iterations

 ```
 curl --location --request PUT 'http://localhost:8083/connectors/datagen_local_01/config' \